staneuski/foamio/README.md

-# pandasfoam
+# foam2py
-OpenFOAM monitoring and post-processing using pandas.
+OpenFOAM monitoring and post-processing Python handlers and helpers.